Jorge Majfud

-Jorge Majfud (born September 10, 1969) is a Uruguayan American writer.
+Jorge Antonio Majfud Albernaz (born September 10, 1969) is a Uruguayan–American professor and writer.

-Life
+Early life

+Majfud was born on September 10, 1969, in Tacuarembó, Uruguay.
+He is of paternal Lebanese descent of the Christian faith, as his grandparents immigrated from Lebanon to Uruguay.
+His father, born to an impoverished family of 12 children, was a carpenter by trade and his mother, Marlene (née Albernaz; 1940-1984), was a sculptor.
+His father moved to Montevideo during the 1950s to study carpentry and radiotelephony, ultimately becoming a successful businessman in different sectors, including in agriculture, banking, and pharmaceutical, although he returned to Tacuarembó before Jorge was born, leading an austere life.

+Education

-He was born in Tacuarembó, Uruguay.
-He received a professional degree in Architecture in 1996 from the University of the Republic in Montevideo and studied at Escuela Nacional de Bellas Artes.
-He traveled extensively to gather material that would later become part of his novels and essays and was a professor at the Universidad Hispanoamericana of Costa Rica and at Escuela Técnica del Uruguay, where he taught art and mathematics.
+In 1996, Majfud received a bachelor of architecture from the University of the Republic. during which he traveled extensively to gather material that would later become part of his novels and essays.
+After his undergraduate studies, he became a professor at the University of Costa Rica and at Escuela Técnica del Uruguay, where he taught art and mathematics.
+In 2003, Majfud enrolled in the University of Georgia, where he obtained a masters and Ph.D. in the Department of Romance Languages.

+Career

-In 2003 he entered the University of Georgia, where he obtained a Masters and a Ph.D. in the Department of Romance Languages.
-He is a member of the scientific committee of the Araucaria review of Spain, The Honor Society of Phi Kappa Phi, and a Professional Member of PEN American Center.
-He taught at the University of Georgia and was a professor at Lincoln University in Pennsylvania.
+Majfud is a member of the scientific committee of the Araucaria review in Spain, Phi Kappa Phi, and a Professional Member of PEN American Center.
+He has taught at the University of Georgia and was a professor at Lincoln University.
 Currently, he is a professor at Jacksonville University.